epysqyli/anchors-backend/README.md

 ## Anchors - Backend
-This is the anchors backend written in Go
+This should have served as the anchors backend before stubmling into Nostr
-It will serve both the web and native clients